ansible/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

     - hosts: all
       no_log: True

 Though this will make the play somewhat difficult to debug.
-It's recommended that this be applied to single tasks only, once a playbook is completed.
+It is recommended that this be applied to single tasks only, once a playbook is completed.
 Note that the use of the ``no_log`` attribute does not prevent data from being shown when debugging Ansible itself through the :envvar:`ANSIBLE_DEBUG` environment variable.